orellabac/vbscriptmigration/README.md

 Current Progress
 ---------------
-08/15/2019
+9/25/2019
-At this point I have implemented 50% of the common VBScript functions and started some validation unit tests.
+At this point I have implemented 85% of the common VBScript functions and started some validation unit tests.
+The tests are still in progress.
 Some of the tests fail because VBScript had more accuracy on some operations.
 I still do not know how to handle that so for now those tests will fail